 The “filled” bottles represented the land, and the “wine” represented the suffering and humiliation that would follow (Psalm 75:8).

 Jeremiah 13:12 “Therefore thou shalt speak unto them this word; Thus saith the LORD God of Israel, Every bottle shall be filled with wine: and they shall say unto thee, Do we not certainly know that every bottle shall be filled with wine?”

-God pictured inhabitants of Israel in Babylon’s invasion as Jugs or skins of wine.
-As wine caused drunkenness, they well be dazed, stumbling in darkness (compare verse 16), out of control, and victims of destruction (verse 14).
+God pictured the inhabitants of Israel in Babylon’s invasion as jugs or skins of wine.
+As wine causes drunkenness, they will be dazed, stumbling in darkness (compare verse 16), out of control, and victims of destruction (verse 14).

 Jeremiah 13:13 “Then shalt thou say unto them, Thus saith the LORD, Behold, I will fill all the inhabitants of this land, even the kings that sit upon David’s throne, and the priests, and the prophets, and all the inhabitants of Jerusalem, with drunkenness.”

 “Thus saith the LORD, Behold, I will fill all the inhabitants of this land”: This is the application of the parable, and shows that by “every bottle” is meant every inhabitant of Judea.

 “Even the kings that sit upon David’s throne”: Or “that sit for David on his throne”; that succeed him one after another.

 “Kings” may indicate more than one, such as Jehoiakim and Zedekiah.
 Or the present reigning king, and the princes of the brood, are designed.
 Who, though of David’s family, and on his throne, yet this could not secure them from the calamity threatened.

 “And the priests”: Who ministered in holy things; their sacred office and function would not preserve them from ruin.